Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Introduction

+then the first map in \cref{eqn:factoringPowersOfMotivicEquivalences} will be seen to be a motivic equivalence.
+Analogous questions involving cubes of higher dimensions can be formulated with more than two split Karoubi sequences.
+As such, upon forgoing currying manoeuvres, endowing multiplicative structures on K--theory is strongly related to certain descent questions against special types of cubes as in problem (b).
+Motivated by these questions, we initiate in \cref{section:theoryOfParametrisedCubes} the study of \textit{parametrised cubes}.
+More concretely, said cubes are parametrised categories obtained by taking finite indexed products of $\Delta^1$.
+The hypothesis that $\baseCat$ is atomic orbital will be used in an essential way in order to define the ``singletons'' in a parametrised cube.
+As far as we know, a cubical theory in this level of generality is new and could be of independent interest, cf. for example \cite{kaifSil} where they were used to develop a theory of parametrised Goodwillie calculus.

-The guiding example for us (which will in any case be the key example powering our main theorem) will be that of $C_2$\textit{--pushouts}, assuming for now that $G=C_2$ for simplicity.
-Namely, suppose in the setting of problem (b) above, instead of tensoring two different split Verdier sequences, we took its $C_2$--norm instead.
-As explained above, this needs to be reckoned with if we are to enhance $\Z_{\mathrm{pw}}\colon \underline{\cat}\Tperfect_G\rightarrow\underline{\nmot}_G\pointwise$ to a $G$--symmetric monoidal functor.
-In a fashion similar to (b), this will induce a $C_2$--colimit diagram in $\cat\Tperfect_{C_2}$
+The guiding example will be that of $C_2$\textit{--pushouts}, assuming that $G=C_2$ for simplicity.
+Namely, suppose in the setting of problem (b) above, instead of tensoring two different split Karoubi sequences, we took its $C_2$--norm instead.
+As in (b), this induces a $C_2$--colimit diagram